Opinion | America’s children are suffering. Why are they still an afterthought this election?

 Perhaps pundits, politicians and even voters have simply accepted these multiple childhood-related crises as inevitable fallout from the pandemic.
 But the deteriorating well-being of American children is the result of policy choices we have made as a country — or that government has made on our behalf — both before and after the coronavirus outbreak.

 There was no immutable law of the universe, after all, that required the Trump administration to bully states into making it harder for children (and their parents) to remain enrolled in public health insurance.
 No one forced the administration to frighten immigrant parents away from enrolling their eligible, U.S.-citizen children in Medicaid or other public services.
-(This is probably the main reason the insured rate for Hispanic children has spiked in recent years, clocking in at 9.2 percent in 2019.)
+(This is probably the main reason the uninsured rate for Hispanic children has spiked in recent years, clocking in at 9.2 percent in 2019.)

 No one required cities to reopen bars and restaurants before classrooms.
 No one made officials abandon child-care facilities and schools, which are crying out for financial assistance so they can operate safely and effectively.
 No one forced lawmakers to end the $600 weekly federal supplement to unemployment benefits that was helping parents put food on the table and keep a roof over their children’s heads.